 These Caterpillars have been found feeding on dead leaves, especially of

-The adult moth has dark brown forewings with off-white markings, including a large white area at the base of each forewing.
-The hindwings are plain pale brown.
+The adult moth has off-white forewings each with dark brown markings, including three dark splodges along the costa one at the base, one in the middle, and one at the wing tip.
+The hindwings are plain pale brown darkening toward the wingtips.
 The wingspan is about 1 cms.

 The species has been found in south-eastern Australia, including: